 What if I Miss a Meal?

-This program isn't designed to have a specific number of meals throughout the day; it merely defines the maximum number of calories you can eat in any given 4 hour period.
+I didn't design this plan to incorporate a specific number of meals throughout the day.
+Instead, it merely defines the maximum number of calories you can eat in any given 4 hour period.
 Slow and steady is best when it comes to losing weight, as studies show that people who gradually and steadily lose 1 to 2 pounds a week tend to keep the weight off.